Skip to main content

 Imagine a long sentence in an instruction manual where one letter is different from one person to the next.
 In most cases, this change is harmless.
 Sometimes, it can subtly alter the meaning of the instruction.
 In the context of the CYP19A1 gene, a SNP might result in an aromatase enzyme that is slightly more or less efficient, or it might change the baseline amount of the enzyme your body produces.

 These subtle, genetically determined differences in enzyme function create a unique endocrine environment for every individual.
-Someone with a for higher aromatase activity might have higher baseline estrogen levels.
+Someone with a genetic predisposition for higher aromatase activity might have higher baseline estrogen levels.
 For them, the introduction of an aromatase inhibitor could create a more dramatic physiological shift, potentially leading to more pronounced side effects.

 Conversely, an individual with naturally lower aromatase activity might experience fewer adverse effects.
 This is the foundational principle of how your genetics can directly influence your clinical journey, making your experience entirely your own.